DistributeCompany/self-organizing-crowdsourced-food-delivery-system/README.md

 4. Click "Setup" to initialize the simulation
 5. Use "Go" to run the simulation

-## 📖 Implementation Details

-### Environment
-- Two-dimensional grid (default 65x65)
-- Restaurant clusters with configurable density
-- Time-based demand patterns across four daily periods

-### Time-Based Demand Distribution
-- 00:00-09:00: 6% of daily demand
-- 09:00-17:30: 41% of daily demand
-- 17:30-20:00: 33% of daily demand
-- 20:00-24:00: 20% of daily demand

-### Memory System
-The model implements three memory fade mechanisms:
-- Linear fade: Applies constant reduction to all memories
-- Exponential fade: Stronger decay for older memories
-- Recency-weighted fade: Preserves recent memories, rapidly fades older ones

-## 🔍 Key Findings

-Our simulation results indicate:
-- Medium-to-high autonomy with low-to-moderate cooperation yields the best workload balance
-- Low cooperation consistently underperforms regardless of autonomy settings
-- Higher cooperation generally improves system performance, though with diminishing returns
-- Low autonomy significantly increases both average and peak numbers of open orders
-- Increasing autonomy and cooperation enhances system robustness to demand fluctuations

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ## 📚 Citation